JonathanVarild/plu-browser/README.md

 # PLU Browser
-This project was is a PWA created for fun in order to make work easier at my previous workplace.
-The idea of the app was to give cashiers an easy and efficient way to search for "price look-up codes" in order to charge the right amount for different fruits, vegetables, etc.
+This project is a Progressive Web App created in order to assist the workflow for new colleagues at my previous workplace.
+The idea of the app was to give cashiers an easy and efficient way to find the correct "Price Look-Up Codes" ("PLU codes") in order to charge the right amount for different fruits, vegetables, etc.

 ![Demo GIF](https://i.imgur.com/VINl7rt.gif)

 ## Project Info
-The project was initally intended as a personal project that wasn't intended for the public.
-It was not intended to be released has not been looked into since it was last worked on.
-It has not been created with responsiveness in mind and shall only be viewed on mobile sized viewports.
+This project was initally intended as a personal project that wasn't intended for the public.
+It was not intended to be released, is not finished and may contain bad practices.
+It is only compatible with certain screen sizes.